COLOURS AND CULTURE OF

 FARES, VISAS & HEALTH

-Single supp £700 (Valid as of 22 June 2025) Fares subject to change without notice and will be confirmed on date of booking.
-These fares can increase substantially, even on a daily basis!)
+Single supp £700 (Valid as of 31 Oct 2025) Fares subject to change without notice and will be confirmed on date of booking.
+These fares can increase substantially, even on a daily basis!

 INCLUDED IN THE FARE

-· Flights from Dublin via Dubai/Doha to Bangalore and return from Kochi (Cochin) or Delhi via Dubai/Doha with Emirates or Qatar.
+· Return flights from Dublin via Dubai to Delhi with Emirates Airways.
 Details to be finalised very shortly.

-· 17 or 21 Nights in India with breakfast
+· 14 or 17 Nights in India with breakfast

 · evening meals.